Are You Falling for These 5-Easily Avoidable Moving Mistakes?

 3. Bring snacks and gloves for you and your movers:

 Heavy boxes and furniture require more than just muscle, they need good grip; and in-between numerous trips from the truck to the house, sweat can impede a movers grip and slow the move down.
 Fortunately, for only a couple dollars at any Dollar-store, you can purchase a pair of moving-gloves which can aid you greatly both during and after the move.
-Opting for this quick fix can actually reduce moving time and help prevent hands from unwanted scuffs and cuts.
+Opting for this quick fix can actually reduce moving time and help prevent moving mistakes such as unwanted scuffs and cuts.
 Lastly, a few dollars spent on doughnuts or coffee can go a long way for the morale of your movers; especially after long hours.

 4. Use small to medium sized boxes instead of large boxes: